Skip to main content

-Over the past few years, multiple studies have been released with data that shows anywhere from one-third to 46% of all Google searches have local intent, meaning the searcher is searching for something nearby or in a specific area.
-When Google determines that there is local search intent, it will show the top three relevant local businesses in a map pack on the first page of Google, typically at the top of the search results.
+When Google determines that there is local search intent for a specific query, it will often show the top three relevant local businesses in a map pack, typically at, or near, the top of the search results.
 Gaining entry into this local map pack is influenced by numerous factors, one of which is proximity.
-Keep reading to learn more about the proximity bias in Google search and how it can impact your small business search engine optimization (SEO).
+Keep reading to learn more about the proximity bias within Google search and how it can impact your small business search engine optimization (SEO) strategies.

 What is Google’s Proximity Factor?